belthor777/Machine-Learning/PH207x/homework/ten/Multiple Linear Regressio.md

 #  Multiple Linear Regression #
 Again, we model the amount of nickel found in the sediment.
 Now, we model nickel as a function of both time (month) and location (longitude).
-The Gulf Coast in Louisiana is somewhat horizontal, so for simplicity we will ignore latitude in this problem.
+The Gulf Coast in Louisiana is somewhat horizontal, so for simplicity we will ignore  longitude in this problem.

 Fit a linear regression model with nickel as the outcome and with month and longitude as explanatory covariates.
 Model month as a continuous variable, as in Model 2 from the previous question.
 Call this Model 3.
 Assume the assumptions of linear regression hold.